kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 browser directly knows where to jump when it opens the page.

 Anyways, this approach works, but there are some problems with it.
-First of all, it requires manual labor which could have been automatized, secondly although the fragmented links directly jumps to the element with the id specified in the URL, if there is no element with id close to where you are, the method fails.
+First of all, it requires manual labor which could have been automatized, secondly, although the fragmented links directly jump to the element with the id specified in the URL, if there is no element with id close to where you are, the method fails.